Alexis-Marion/MitoPhy/README.md

 This panel allows the user to enter any sequence file and convert it from one of the following formats to another.

-• clustal: Format used by the clustal X alignment tool, files must start with CLUSTAL X or CLUSTALX.
+• **clustal**: Format used by the clustal X alignment tool, files must start with CLUSTAL X or CLUSTALX.
 The input and output files must and will end with .aln.

-• fastq: Format including nucleotide sequence along with a quality score.
+• **fastq**: Format including nucleotide sequence along with a quality score.
 The input and output files must and will end with .fastq or .fq.

-• fasta: Standard format used by many programs.
+• **fasta**: Standard format used by many programs.
 The input file must and will end with .aln.

-• Genbank: Format used by NCBI's Genbank, including sequences along with detailed descriptions The input and output files must and will end with .genbank or .gb.
+• **Genbank**: Format used by NCBI's Genbank, including sequences along with detailed descriptions The input and output files must and will end with .genbank or .gb.

-• nexus: Format used by many programs, such as mrbayes or BEAST.
+• **nexus**: Format used by many programs, such as mrbayes or BEAST.
 The input and output files must and will end with .nex.

-• phylip: Format used by many programs, such as IQ-TREE or RAxML.
+• **phylip**: Format used by many programs, such as IQ-TREE or RAxML.
 The input and output files must and will end with .phylip.

 ### 3.3 Sequence option